Majesco: 1998–2016

 On December 9, 2016, Majesco announced it was ceasing operations in the entertainment industry, and merged with biotech firm PolarityTE.
 Polarity will obtain Majesco's NASDAQ symbol name, COOL.
-On June 29, 2017, PolarityTE divested itself entirely of and subsequently sold, Majesco Entertainment's assets, which were subsequently taken private, leading to the rebirth of the company as an independent corporation.
+On June 29, 2017, PolarityTE divested itself entirely of and subsequently sold, Majesco's assets, which were subsequently taken private, leading to the rebirth of the company as an independent corporation.

 2017–present

 On November 9, 2017, Majesco announced that it had re-entered the video game business after having previously been brought back to a privately held company, releasing their Romans from Mars onto Steam.
 On January 15, 2018, 51 percent of Majesco was bought by Liquid Media Group, and Jesse Sutton became LMG's Gaming Advisor.
 The company announced Coba: Tale of the Moon for the Nintendo Switch on December 7, 2018.

-On June 15, 2020, Ziggurat Interactive purchased a number of IP formerly owned by Majesco Entertainment, including the rights to BloodRayne, Advent Rising, Flip's Twisted World, and Raze's Hell.
+On June 15, 2020, Ziggurat Interactive purchased a number of IP formerly owned by Majescoluding the rights to BloodRayne, Advent Rising, Flip's Twisted World, and Raze's Hell.
 On the same day, Ziggurat announced that the PC release of BloodRayne would receive updates to improve compatibility with current-day systems, with updates done by original developer Terminal Reality.
 They also announced plans to continue the franchise.

 In 2021, Majesco announced Monster Tale for the Nintendo Switch with an expected release later that year.
 As of February 2025, the game has still not been released.

-Liquid Media Group no longer lists Majesco Entertainment among its subsidiaries, though no announcement of a divestment has been made.
+Liquid Media Group no longer lists Majesco among its subsidiaries, though no announcement of a divestment has been made.
 Jesse Sutton still lists himself as a member of the board, though he is no longer employed by Liquid Media Group and is actively involved in two other companies.